 The criteria which invoke the Protocol are:

-- A student seeks medical assistance for himself or herself when experiencing an alcohol or drug overdose or related problems
+- Students seeking medical assistance for themselves when experiencing an alcohol or drug overdose or related problems.

-- A student suffering from an alcohol or drug overdose or related problems,for whom another student seeks assistance will also not be subject to conduct action for alcohol violations.
+- A student suffering from an alcohol or drug overdose or related problems,for whom another student seeks assistance and remains with the peer until appropriate authorities arrive, will also not be subject to conduct action for alcohol violations.